AkashSriv13/AkashSriv13/README.md

 # <h1 align="center">Hi there 👋, I'am Akash Srivastava</h1>

-### <h3 align="center">A passionate full stack web developer from India</h3>
+### <h3 align="center">A passionate Data Analyst from India</h3>

 - 🌱 I’m currently learning MERN stack
-- 👯 I’m looking to collaborate on projects related to full-stack
+- 👯 I’m looking to collaborate on projects related to Business Analysis
-- 💬 Ask me about Node js, React js, Mongo db
+- 💬 Ask me about SQL, Python and AWS
 - 📫 How to reach me: **srivastavaakash558@gmail.com**

 ### Techs and tools I use: